-The City Centre Cycle Demand flow diagrams shown in Drawings No. DD1 (Volume 1 Part 7) for 2011 and on DD2 for 2021 illustrate the dispersal of cycle traffic across the city centre area.
-From Select Link Analysis it is clear that much cycle traffic terminates within the city centre and that the volume of through traffic is fairly small.
+The City Centre Cycle Demand flow diagrams shown in Drawings No. DD1 ( Part 3) for 2011 and on DD2 for 2021 illustrate the dispersal of cycle traffic across the city centre area.
+From Select Link Analysis it is clear that much cycle traffic terminates within the city centre and that the volume of through traffic is relatively small by comparison.
 The radial routes have been tailored to suit the dispersal of this cycle traffic as it reaches its destinations.